 A day trip from San Francisco to Carmel takes you on two of California’s most scenic roads.
 First, you’ll cruise down the coast on the Pacific Coast Highway, and then take 17 Mile Drive that leads to Carmel-by-the-Sea.
 Take a look at our favorite Carmel tours for a stress-free day trip!

 Between Carmel and Monterey is the 17 Mile Drive.
 This scenic road hugs California’s coastline as it cuts through the quaint coastal town of Pebble Beach.
-This town is most famous for hosting the Pebble Beach Pro Am Golf Tournament.
+This town is most famous for hosting the Pebble Beach Pro-Am Golf Tournament.